superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 However, you can *use image embedding to work on computer vision tasks yourself*; you don’t need specialized computer vision engineers to get started.

 Furthermore, compared to complex raw data, vectors have far fewer dimensions, making them more efficient for tasks like storage, transfer, and retrieval.
-A low dimensional vector (i.e., an array of numerical values), such as [102, 000, 241, 317, 004], encodes a wealth of semantic features and relationships. **The continuity of the embedding space enables gradient-based optimization, which is central to Machine Learning modelling**.
+A low dimensional vector (i.e., an array of numerical values) such as [102, 000, 241, 317, 004] encodes a wealth of semantic features and relationships. **The continuity of the embedding space enables gradient-based optimization, which is central to Machine Learning modelling**.

 ![Image Embeddings](assets/building_blocks/vector_compute/bb2-4.png)